top of page

 Correlating the Metrics for a Comprehensive Market View

-By correlating critical metrics like the Months Supply of Inventory, Median Days on Market, List to Sold Price Ratio, and Median Sold Price, a comprehensive view of the Pinellas County real estate market emerges.
+By correlating key metrics, such as the Months' Supply of Inventory, Median Days on Market, List-to-Sold Price Ratio, and Median Sold Price, a comprehensive view of the Pinellas County real estate market emerges.
 These metrics collectively indicate a vibrant, competitive market with strong demand and relatively quick sales.

 Implications of the Current Market Dynamics for Pinellas County

-The current market dynamics in Pinellas County, characterized by a lower Months Supply of Inventory and a high List to Sold Price Ratio, suggest a market favorable to sellers.
+The current market dynamics in Pinellas County, characterized by a low Months' Supply of Inventory and a high List-to-Sold Price Ratio, suggest a market favorable to sellers.
 While facing competition, buyers can still find opportunities, especially considering the relatively balanced Median Sold Price.

 Strategic Insights for Buyers and Sellers